Iowa fishing report

 Lake Wapello (Davis): The lake has been completely drained.

-Kent Park (Johnson): Anglers are having some success on bluegills.
-Fish around deeper structure with small jigs/wax worms and dusk seems to be the prime fishing time.
+Kent Park (Johnson): Anglers are now hitting the lake and having some success on bluegills fishing around the deeper structure and using small jigs and wax worms.
+Dusk seems to be the prime fishing time.

 For more information on fishing in southeast Iowa, call the regional office in Brighton at 319-694-2430.